Shuaibullattil/project-dhrishti/README.md

 1. `main.py` runs detection + tracking and writes results to `processed_data/`.
 2. Analysis scripts (`abnormal_data_process.py`) compute energy and flag abnormal segments.
 3. Visualization scripts produce heatmaps, optical flow and time-series plots.

-## How to send alerts (next steps)

-The current code flags abnormal frames (`ABNORMAL`) but does not send notifications.
-To integrate alerts, add a small module (`alerts.py`) and call `alerts.send_webhook(...)` when the `ABNORMAL` flag is triggered in `video_process.py`.
-Implement cooldown to avoid repeated alerts.

-## .gitignore and recommendations

-- Use Python 3.9 for best compatibility with pinned packages.
-- Keep heavy assets (YOLO weights, DeepSORT model) out of git and share them separately.